-Linkedin Outbound Sales – Make the Most Out of It With These Proven Techniques
+LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

-In fact, B2B sales done over LinkedIn are 100% more likely to convert than on other social media channels.
+LinkedIn is the ideal platform for outbound activities, as B2B sales made on this channel are 100% more likely to convert than on any other social media network.

 What Are Outbound Sales?